 Officers met with DHEC to get approval of the 90 hour basic activity course for SC.
 After much effort and time, we received their approval.
 The first class graduated in 1995.

-A quarterly newsletter for members is mailed out in January, April, July and October.
+A quarterly newsletter for members is emailed out in February, May, August and November.
 The newsletter has changed over the years.

 We have in place, state by-laws, District by-laws, job descriptions for all Board members, and SCAPA policies and procedures.
 We continue to update the job descriptions and policies, as well as add new policies as needed.